YINI-lang/YINI-spec/YINI-Specification.md

 - Values MUST be one of the supported data types: **String**, **Number**, **Boolean**, **Null**, **List**, or **Object**.
 - Boolean values are **case-insensitive**: `True`, `On`, `Yes`, etc.
 - Null values: `null`, `NULL`, `Null` are all interpreted as `null`.
 - Inline object members MUST use `:` in strict mode.
-In lenient mode, implementations MAY also accept `=` inside inline objects, but `:` remains canonical.
+In lenient mode, authors MAY use either `:` or `=`, and conforming lenient-mode parsers MUST accept both separators.
+The `:` separator remains canonical.

 #### 12.2.5.
 Document Terminator
 **Note:** The authoritative syntax and placement rules for the document terminator are defined in Section 3.5, "Document Terminator".
 This section restates the validation requirements by mode.